Getting Started with KW47-LOC

 5. MCUXpresso Developer Experience

 Check out each of the following sections to learn about the ecosystem provided for flexible protyping and development.
-In the video below, we will introduce you to the FRDM platform, the full-featured EVK and the compatible shields for extended capabilities.
-In addition we will walk you through our Application Code Hub portal where we provide numerous application examples through NXP's Github.
+The video below will introduce you to the FRDM platform, the full-featured EVK and the compatible shields for extended capabilities.
+In addition we will walk you through our Application Code Hub (ACH) portal where numerous application examples are provided through NXP's GitHub.

 5.1 FRDM Platform, Full Feature EVK and Shields

-For quick prototyping platforms, we offer both the low-cost FRDM platform and the full-featured EVK.
+For quick prototyping platforms, you have the option of low-cost FRDM platform or the full-featured EVK.

 FRDM development boards come with standard form factor and headers, easy access to MCU I/Os, on-board MCU-Link debugger and a USB-C cable.
-Our full featured evaluation kits include extended I/O and interface access, extendibility with WiFi and additional MCU-Link features.
+Our full-featured evaluation kits include extended I/O and interface access, extendibility with Wi-Fi and additional MCU-Link features.
 There are also many compatible Click Boards and/or Arduino shields.
-For those that are supported with an Open CMSIS Pack examples may be available on ACH, but if not, many of them are easy to use via serial interface like I²C, SPI and UART, for which we provide drivers with examples in the MCUXpresso SDK.
+For devices supported by an Open CMSIS Pack examples may be available on ACH.
+If not, many of them are easy to use via serial interface like inter-integrated circuit (I²C), serial peripheral interface (SPI), and universal asynchronous receiver/transmitter (UART), for which we provide drivers with examples in the MCUXpresso SDK.

 5.2 Application Code Hub

-The Application Code Hub further enhances our MCUXpresso Developer Experience by giving developers an interactive dashboard to quickly locate software.
+The ACH further enhances our MCUXpresso Developer Experience by giving you an interactive dashboard to quickly locate software.
 Visit the ACH today to start exploring or discover additional details and benefits of the new interactive Application Code Hub.

-Software accessible from Application Code Hub is located in NXP’s GitHub repository so it can be easily accessed and cloned from that location directly.
+Software in the ACH is located in NXP’s GitHub repository so it can be easily accessed and cloned from that location directly.

 5.3 Demo Walkthrough

-The following demo walks us through importing a project from ACH using a system based on the FRDM platform with a motor control shield and a low cost LCD.
-Although your evaluation board may differ from this system, the following steps can be replicated and used for all supported platforms.
+The following demo walks us through importing a project from ACH using a system based on the FRDM platform with a motor control shield and a low-cost LCD.
+Although your evaluation board may differ from this system, the following steps can be applied to all supported platforms.